08 Jul FAQs for Wood Library’s Reopening

 Yes!
 Our outside book drops are open 24/7.
 We are taking precautions to ensure that our collections are safe to be handled by members of the public and our staff.
 Please continue to use the outdoor book drops at this time.

-Note: Because returned items will be placed in quarantine for 72 hours, it will take a few days for items to come off your library account.
+Note: Because returned items will be placed in quarantine for 7 days, it will take a week for items to come off your library account.
 We appreciate your understanding and patience during this time.
 No late fees will be charged.

 Can I apply for a library card?